• Instagram

 • When al dente, strain.
 Do not overcook!
 If salty, rinse with cold water.
 Shake colander to remove as much water as possible.
 Mix in all the herbs.

-• Add 3 tablespoon of oil in a pot.
+• Add 3 tbsp of oil in a pot.
 Then gently add the rice with herbs.

 • Using the back side of a kitchen utensil, make 6 deep holes in the rice, then put the lid back on.
 Cook on medium heat, watching it carefully.